jpdevries/fewd-hw/README.md

 ## Real&ndash;time View
 The real&ndash;time view displays a sample point for every few seconds.
 It reaches out to the API every ten seconds or so to keep the data&nbsp;fresh.

+_Note: If you open up the Developer Tools you should notice that every 10-15 seconds a request for fresh data is made_

 <details open>
   <summary>GIF Preview</summary>